knicklux/roar_ws/README.md

 Create dedicated nodes for individual vessels if required.

-Add or remove krpc maneuver ndoes from the vessels to manage maneuver nodes.
+Add or remove kRPC maneuver nodes from the vessels to manage maneuver nodes.

 All celestial bodies have their own nodes, but you may prefer to use kRPC directly.

-The purpose of ROAR is not to hide kRPC away, but to provide a Ros2 API to your rocket as if it were physical.
+The purpose of ROAR is not to hide kRPC away, but to provide a Ros2 API to your rocket as if it was physical.